Overfilled Transmission Fluid: Symptoms, Effects And How To Fix

 • You drive your car for an extended period with overfilled transmission fluid.

-The torque converter is the most likely part to go.
+The torque converter is the most probable part to go.
 It’s handling the brunt of the pressure applied by excess fluid.

-That said, any mechanical component could break.
-They’re all lubricated by the fluid and thus aren’t being protected or appropriately cooled.
+That said, any mechanical component could fail.
+They’re all lubricated by the fluid and thus aren’t being safeguarded or appropriately cooled.

 Is It Bad To Overfill Transmission Fluid?